What is the cancellation policy if Family Legacy is forced to cancel Camp Life due to Covid-19?

 This will depend on the requirements of Zambia, Dubai or any other transit city you might be traveling through at the time of your trip.

-As of April 19, 2021, all passengers traveling to Zambia must present a negative COVID‑19 PCR (non-rapid) test result.
-The test must be taken within 72 hours of arrival.
+As of September 3, 2021, all passengers traveling to Zambia must present a negative COVID‑19 PCR (non-rapid) test result.
+The test must be taken within 72 hours of departing the U.S.

 What safety precautions will I be asked to follow while at Camp Life?